Markets

 Foreign Institutional Investor (FII) flows remain particularly sensitive to Fed rate expectations and domestic valuations.
 FDI inflows offer longer-term support but do not offset short-term volatility.

 India’s strong GDP growth provides natural support for the rupee.
 High growth attracts foreign investment and improves long-term productivity expectations.
 The persistent trade deficit continues to offset some of these gains.
-The balance between these forces shapes the medium-term direction of the dollar to rupee forecast.
+The balance between these forces shapes the medium-term direction of the dollar-to-rupee forecast.

 A clear framework helps traders and businesses anticipate how the pair may behave when global narratives turn sharply risk-on or risk-off.
 This section outlines the catalysts that could push USD/INR higher or lower and identifies the conditions likely to determine dominant market sentiment.